jackzhaojin/career-blogs/LinkedIn2025/2025-06-12-agentic-ai-series-1-auth-and-cicd/2025-06-12-actual-post.md

 Every one of these patterns exists to unblock the AI from being a real, effective team member.
 In this project, I write 0% of the code.
 So enabling AI to test, validate, and deploy is not optional.
 It’s foundational.

 AI agents need to be enabled like human developers.
-If they can’t access the data store or the AI Foundry models, they won’t be able to contribute meaningfully.
-They’ll be confused.
+If they can't access the data store or the AI Foundry models, they won't be able to contribute meaningfully.
+They'll be confused.
 Slowed down.
 And unproductive.

 This is just the beginning.
-My GitHub repo shows a lot more progress than what’s written here.
-Hopefully, I’ll find the time and energy to keep sharing as the journey unfolds.
+My GitHub repo shows a lot more progress than what's written here.
+Hopefully, I'll find the time and energy to keep sharing as the journey unfolds.

+---

+**Want to read more?** Check out my [blog page](https://jackzhaojin.github.io/blogs.html) for more insights on AI, cloud architecture, and development practices.

+#AgenticAI #Azure #RBAC #Authentication #AIAgents #CloudSecurity #DevOps #CICD #GitHubCopilot #AzureWebApps #ManagedIdentity #OIDC #ServicePrincipal #CloudDevelopment #AIAutomation #TestDrivenDevelopment #NextJS #OpenAI #AzureAI #CloudArchitecture